Watch a livestream FAQ here

 Can you gift this course?

-Yes.
-Please get in touch with Katie, [email protected], about how to gift this course as a surprise.
+YES!
+Please get in touch with Hunter, [email protected], about how to gift this course as a surprise.

 Will you retain access to the materials?